Maradona wants Pope Francis to change the Vatican

-"He has to change a state like the Vatican so that it gets closer to the people," Maradona told the Naples-area television station Piuenne in a program scheduled to air on Thursday night.
+"He has to change a state like the Vatican so that it gets closer to the people," Maradona told the Naples-area television station Piuenne in a programme scheduled to air on Thursday night.

 "The Vatican, for me, is a lie because instead of giving to people it takes away.
 All popes have done this and I don't want him to do it," Maradona said, according to partial footage of the interview made available by the broadcaster.